51st state: Admission legislation

 On June 26, 2020, the United States House of Representatives voted 232–180 in favor of statehood for Washington, D.C.

-Passage of this legislation in the Senate was unlikely while the Republican Party held a Senate majority, and President Trump also promised to veto D.C. statehood.
-The legislation was House Resolution 51 in honor of D.C. potentially becoming the 51st state.
-However, since the 2020 Senate elections, the Democratic Party has had a Senate majority, meaning Joe Biden's presidency might have opened the door for D.C. statehood.
+Passage of this legislation in the Senate was unlikely while the Republican Party held a Senate majority, and President Donald Trump also promised to veto D.C. statehood.
+The legislation was H.R.
+51 in honor of D.C. potentially becoming the 51st state.
+However, after the 2020 Senate elections, the Democratic Party had a Senate majority, meaning Joe Biden's presidency might have opened the door for D.C. statehood.

 The vote was the first time D.C. ever had a vote for statehood pass any chamber of Congress: in 1993, D.C. statehood legislation was rejected in a US House floor vote by 153–277.
-Another problem is because Maryland released the land to become D.C. it may have a claim on any land released by Congress to become a state.
+Another problem is that because Maryland released the land to become D.C., it may have a claim on any land released by Congress to become a state.

 On April 22, 2021, the United States House of Representatives voted 216–208 in favor of statehood for Washington, D.C.
 A similar bill, S. 51, "A bill to provide for the admission of the State of Washington, D.C. into the Union" was earlier introduced into the United States Senate.
-But on April 30, Democratic senator Joe Manchin came out against both bills, effectively dooming their passage.
+On April 30, Democratic senator Joe Manchin came out against both bills, effectively dooming their passage.
+(See 117th United States Congress) Senator Manchin said the way to make D.C. a State was by a constitutional amendment, which was the process for the voting rights with the 23 Amendment.
+He went further, stating that the complications created by shrinking the Federal District to the National Mall with the 23rd Amendment should be addressed.
+While others disagreed, he thought that if had been approved it would end up in the Supreme Court.

 Puerto Rico

 Puerto Rico has been discussed as a potential 51st state of the United States.
-However, since 1898, five other territories were annexed in the time Puerto Rico has been a colonial possession.
 In 2019, H.R.
 1965 – Puerto Rico Admission Act, 5% of the lower legislature were in support.
 The bill was passed on to the House Committee on Natural Resources.

-In a 2012 status referendum a majority of voters, 54%, expressed dissatisfaction with the current political relationship.
+In a 2012 status referendum a majority of voters, 54%, expressed dissatisfaction with the existing political relationship.
 In a separate question, 61% of voters supported statehood (excluding the 26% of voters who left this question blank).
-On December 11, 2012, Puerto Rico's legislature resolved to request that the President and the U.S. Congress act on the results, end the current form of territorial status and begin the process of admitting Puerto Rico to the Union as a state.
+On December 11, 2012, Puerto Rico's legislature resolved to request that the President and the U.S. Congress act on the results, end its territorial status and begin the process of admitting Puerto Rico to the Union as a state.
 On January 4, 2017, Puerto Rico's new representative to Congress pushed a bill that would ratify statehood by 2025.

 On June 11, 2017, another non-binding referendum was held where 97.7 percent voted for the statehood option.
 The turnout for this vote was 23 percent, a historical low as voter turnout in Puerto Rico usually hovers around 80%.
 The low turnout was attributed to a boycott led by the pro-status quo PPD party.